jcmeunier77/prediction_API/README.md

 #### 3. Data manipulation
 - [x] Data cleaning : including, a.o., removing outliers and features with to many missing values (>15%) and conducting multivariate feature imputation for the feature with less missing values (using sklearn.impute.IterativeImputer)

-- [x] Features engineering : as location (postal code) are not readily amenable to be integrate in quantitative model - but has nonetheless a huge impact on real-estate price
+- [x] Features engineering : as location (postal code) are not readily amenable to be integrate in quantitative model - but has nonetheless a huge impact on real-estate price - a ranking index was compute based on the average house price for each entities in Belgium.
+As shown, this index demonstrates a good association with house prices and it seemed that its 3rd polynomials best explained the target (more than 25% of the 'house price' variance explained for this sole feature - based on r_square coefficient).